 Aural Hematomas in Cats

 Besides the usual skin conditions and reactions you typically see with irritation, you may see your kitty's ear starting to balloon.
-You may chalk it up to swelling from irritation, but excessive scratching and head shaking can actually lead to a more severe condition, called an aural hematoma.
+You may chalk it up to swelling from irritation, but excessive scratching and shaking their head can actually lead to a more severe condition, called an aural hematoma.

 The force of scratching and shaking the ears can lead to small blood vessels bursting in the ears, causing blood to accumulate in between the layers of skin, inflating the ear.